khanshoaib3/minecraft-access/docs/faq.md

 Please provide, at minimum, this information in the "mc-issues" channel of the Playability Discord:

 * Your operation
-* What you expected or what the mod docs premises
+* What you expected to happen or what mod docs step you were on
 * What feedback the game and mod gave you
-* In case you are asked to provide log files: you can find them under the `logs` folder in your `.minecraft` folder, developers need the `debug.log` file, please upload it to you asked your question.
+* In case you are asked to provide log files: you can find them under the `logs` folder in your `.minecraft` folder, developers need the `debug.log` file, please upload it to where you asked your question.

 It might be a bug in this mod, something in the mod docs is misleading, or you misunderstand how the game works.